-10 While holding down the middle mouse button, Option-drag (macOS) or Alt-drag (Windows) left and right in viewer 1.

-By using the modifier key and middle mouse combination when dragging, you can rotate around the image to see it from the left or right side.
+- 10 While holding down the middle mouse button, Option-drag (macOS) or Alt-drag (Windows) left, right, up, and down in viewer 1. - By using the modifier key and middle mouse combination when dragging, you can rotate around the image to see it from alternate angles.
 To be clear, you are not rotating the image itself; you are changing your view, as if you were walking around the image.
 You can also change the view to see it from the top or bottom.